bitnbytesio/que-it/README.md

 config.addJob('PasswordReset', './modules/auth/PasswordReset.js');
 ```

 Que-it considers job as independent module.
-In case of using database, you have to writer a boot file for that.
+In case of using database, you have to write a boot file for that.

 Example with mongodb: